 When you think about Japan, what comes to mind?
-Sushi? kimono? or perhaps Japanese sake?
-As you may know, Japanese people love eating fish and fish is part of the daily diet of many Japanese individuals.
-When you go to the supermarket, you will find many fresh fish are on sale.
-In addition, people in Japan eat fish not only because it is a Japanese thing, but they eat fish to keep themselves healthy or even healthier.
+Sushi?
+Kimono?
+Or perhaps Japanese sake?
+As you may know, Japanese people love eating fish, and fish is part of the daily diet of many Japanese individuals.
+When you go to the supermarket, you will find many fresh fish on sale.
+In addition, people in Japan eat fish not only because it is commonly available, but they eat fish for its health benefits too.

-If you’re also a big fan of eating fish or are open to the idea of trying fish while you’re staying in Japan, knowing how to distinguish between fresh or stale fishes is a MUST!
+If you’re also a big fan of eating fish or are open to the idea of trying fish while you’re staying in Japan, knowing how to distinguish between fresh or stale fish is a must!

 In this article I will show you how to find some of the freshest fish for your dinner.

 First of all, follow your intuition and look for the fish that looks “beautiful” at first sight.
 The fresh fish doesn’t have any milky cloudy mucus, but instead looks clean and shiny.
 Also, if you look carefully at the fish, check for scales that are still intact.
 Most fresh fish have little to no damage on their body.

 Checking fishes’ eyes is one of the most popular methods that Japanese people use to check the freshness of a fish.
 This method is so widely known that even those who know little about fish know about this method.
 If you look at the fishes’ eyes and they have very clear, sparkly eyes, this means they have most likely just arrived from the ocean.
 On the other hand, stale fish may have red eyes that appear cloudy.